A contemplative study of the two great texts of Classical Yoga — the Yoga Sutra and the Bhagavad Gita — with philosopher and teacher Matthew Krepps.

 At the end of each lesson, one question to live with.
 Not an assignment — an invitation.
 Something to carry into the week and notice in ordinary experience.

-Every lesson includes a practice — meditation, journaling, observation, or movement.
+All Yoga Sutra lessons include a personal reflection practice.
 This is what makes study become transformation rather than information.

 Lessons arrive one per week — not all at once.
 This creates digestion, integration, and anticipation.
 You are learning to study, not consume.